sand-worm-labs/docs/blog/2025-05-17-building-the-future-of-onchain-data.md

 We’re shipping fast.
 Here’s what’s on deck:

-- Visual dashboards + custom data viz
+- Visual dashboards + Custom data visualisation
 - Multichain support
 - Plugins + integrations
 - Community roadmap voting
+- AI layer for querying, analysis, and accessibility
 - Contributor incentives + protocol ownership
-- Fully onchain backend + governance
+- Fully onchain infra for trustless data access + governance

 ---

 ### Try It.
 Fork It.
 Break It.

-Sandworm is now in private beta — raw but ready.
+Sandworm is now in private beta, raw but ready.
 Access is limited to folks we share the link and Discord with, keeping things tight while we fine-tune.
 No sign-up walls for our testers.
 Just vibes, queries, and chaos.

 → Fork a gist
 → Build your own